mjhea0/sublime-setup-for-python/readme.md

 </html>
 ```

-Check out the offical [documentation](http://docs.emmet.io/) as well as this handy [cheat sheet](http://docs.emmet.io/cheat-sheet/) for more info.
+Check out the offical [documentation](http://docs.emmet.io/)** as well as this handy [cheat sheet](http://docs.emmet.io/cheat-sheet/) for more info.

 ### Markdown Preview

+**[Markdown Preview](https://sublime.wbond.net/packages/Markdown%20Preview)** is used for previewing and building markdown files.

+To use, open the Package Manager then type **Markdown Preview" to show the available commands:

+- Markdown Preview: Python Markdown: Preview in Browser
+- Markdown Preview: Python Markdown: Export HTML in Sublime Text
+- Markdown Preview: Python Markdown: Copy to Clipboard
+- Markdown Preview: Github Flavored Markdown: Preview in Browser
+- Markdown Preview: Github Flavored Markdown: Export HTML in Sublime Text
+- Markdown Preview: Github Flavored Markdown: Copy to Clipboard
+- Markdown Preview: Open Markdown Cheat sheet

+Once converted, the output file is updated on each subsequent save.

 ## Custom Commands